BayFirst Financial (BAFN)

 Outbound Investments

-- In September 2025, BayFirst Financial announced its strategic exit from the SBA 7(a) lending business, entering a definitive agreement to sell $103 million of SBA 7(a) loan balances to Banesco USA at 97% of retained balances.
+- In September 2025, BayFirst Financial announced its strategic decision to exit the SBA 7(a) lending business.
+As part of this move, the company planned to sell $103 million of its SBA 7(a) loan balances to Banesco USA.

 Trade Ideas